15 Things Your Neighbors Want You to Stop Doing

 In case you didn’t know, waxing your Maserati every morning in the front yard so the neighbors can see is obnoxious.
 There are plenty of other ways you can annoy neighbors regarding possessions and prosperity.
 When a neighbor tells you about their new washer and dryer or barbecue grill, don’t always feel you have to one-up them with a detailed description of what you just bought.
 Be gracious and grateful.
 There’s no point in even trying to match the grandeur of these 50 extremely remote castles.

 Unless there’s an emergency, you probably have time to throw on some sweatpants to get the morning paper.
 No one really wants to see you down to your skivvies while they sit with their morning coffee on their porch, take an afternoon stroll through the neighborhood, or play in the yard with their kids while you mow the lawn or take a cat nap.
 Check out these 10 things you shouldn’t do when hosting houseguests.

 Letting Trash Pile Up

 If you produce so much trash that you need to pile up bags around your trash bin, you’re probably annoying your neighbors.
 If your trash bin isn’t big enough to hold a week’s worth of your garbage, get a larger bin.
-No one wants to look outside their window or go for a leisurely walk down the street and see piles of trash stacked up.
-Your trash bin doesn’t have to be an eyesore.
+No one wants to look out their window and see piles of trash stacked up.
+And your trash bin doesn’t have to be an eyesore.
 Check out these genius disguises.